edward1001001/Anticheating_in_DOT/Table1_b/README.md

 The students' competences ``Y`` were randomly generated according to a Gaussian distribution (mu = 0.625, sigma = 0.125) on the support [0.25, 1].
 The colluding matrix ``P`` is heuristically constructed (refer the Method section of the paper for details).

 In the code ``performanceDatSim.m``, a constant seed 100 (line 4) was used to fix the results.
 Modifications made to the code can potentially change the final result.
-Besides the optimized results for each instance, the statistic results (``Rng100_trancatedY_NcaseXXX_timestamp``) of the total 500 instances are stored under the same folder with ``performanceDatSim.m``.
+Besides the optimized results for each instance, the statistic results (``Rng100_trancatedY_NcaseXXX_timestamp``) of the total 500 instances are also saved, under the same folder with ``performanceDatSim.m``.

 By running the ``Table1_b.m`` with ``MATLAB``, the statistic results will be stored in ``Table1_b.txt``, e.g.,
 ```